sensu-plugins/sensu-plugins-disk-checks/README.md

     -m MAGIC                         Magic factor to adjust warn/crit thresholds.
 Example: .9 -l MINIMUM                       Minimum size to adjust (in GB) -n NORMAL                        Levels are not adapted for filesystems of exactly this size, where levels are reduced for smaller filesystems and raised for larger filesystems.
+    -f FREESPACEBELOW                Trigger warn/critical alarm only if free space on mount goes below this threshold (in GB).
+Useful on huge filesystems which are 99.X percent full and still have lots of space left.
 ```

 **metrics-disk-usage.rb**